Our Complaints Policy

 Clients have the right to complain about or challenge a bill.
 Clients can challenge a bill by applying for an assessment of the bill under Part 111 of the Solicitors Act 1974.
 Clients should note that the Legal Ombudsman may not consider a complaint about the bill if a client has applied to the Court for assessment of the bill.

-Jan Samuel (or whoever is dealing with the complaint) will send you a letter acknowledging your complaint within seven days of your raising your concerns, confirming that the complaint is being investigated.
+- You will receive an email/letter acknowledging your complaint within seven days of you raising your concerns, confirming that the complaint is being investigated and by whom.
 You may at this stage be asked for clarification of your complaint.

 We will record your complaint and outcomes in our central register.
 This will help us to review any procedures and help us to improve our standards.

-If you need any further details about our complaints procedure, contact us today.
+If you need any further details about our complaints procedure, please contact us today.